patrickbuilds/steam-activated-mechanoid/README.md

 * Reminder - remind yourself when your shield drops, or when a construction is finished.
 * Siren - alert the channel someone is attacking your guild's hive.
 * Monster Information - lists the best heroes, F2P and P2P, to take down monsters.
+* Familiar Information - lists a familair, it's pact, and it's skills (at max level).

  ## config.json
  You will need to setup a `config.json` file and fill in the following information: